Agoric/documentation/main/javascript-modifications/ses-guide.md

 this safe JavaScript environment.

 As of February 2021, SES is making its way through JavaScript standards committees.
-It is expected to become an official part of JavaScript when the standards process is completed.
-Meanwhile, Agoric provides its own SES *shim* (a library providing the needed SES features) for use in writing secure smart contracts in JavaScript (Several Agoric engineers are on the relevant standards committees and are responsible for aspects of SES).
+It is expected to become official JavaScript when the standards process is completed.
+Meanwhile, Agoric provides its own SES *shim* (a library providing the needed SES features) for writing secure smart contracts in JavaScript.
+Note that several Agoric engineers are on the relevant standards committees and are responsible for aspects of SES, so our SES should be very close to the eventual standards.

 ## Installation and importing